What is the Component Library?

 Organizing Blocks

-Keep your library organized:1
+Keep your library organized:Use descriptive names

 Name blocks clearly: